Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Artifical coupling / Misplaced responsability [CC-G13] [CC-G14] [CC-G17]
     There is a place for everything : don't toss code in the most convenient place at hand, take the time to figure out where functions, constants, variables ought to be declared
 - when in doubt, favor composition over inheritance [JP-C6]
+- [LavaLayerAntiPattern] : "Try and have some sympathy and understanding for those who came before you.
+There was probably a good reason for why things were done the way they were.
+Be especially sympathetic to consistency, even if you don’t necessarily agree with the design or technology choices."

 ## Be rigorous and clean after yourself
 - Be consistent : be careful with the conventions you choose, and follow them strictly.
 E.g. stick with one word per concept.
 [CC-G11]